JaroslavTulach/matrixultimate/README.md

 ```bash
 MatrixUltimate$ JAVA_HOME=/pathto/graalvm mvn process-classes exec:exec@run-test
 ```
-You'll see the JNA access being the slowest one from all the perfomed ones (that will be described later).
+You'll see the JNA access being the slowest one from all the performed ones (that will be described later).

 ## Native Image